zoharh20-meet/y2l-apis-continued/README.md

 * Look at the app.py and home.html.
 Run the `app.py` server (`python app.py`), go to your browser familirazile yourself with what is already provided for you.
 * In app.py you'll need to code below where it says `YOUR CODE HERE!`
 * You'll need an API key to authenticate with the Clarifai API we'll share this in class
+* Build the dictionary for the data we want to send, this should be similiar to the example we gave in class

-If you have any questiosns ask an Instructor/TA
+If you have any questions ask an Instructor/TA

 *BONUS*: Tell the user if the image provded has a human in it!
 Test that this works for different images that you provide!
 *BONUS* *BONUS*: for an image provided, redirect the user to a wikipedia page that is most relevant to what's in the image